kreezii/jsgam/README.md

 * Use and combine objects
 * Change between rooms
 * Add filters to the scene
-* Dialogues with non-playable characters
+* Basic dialogues with non-playable characters
 * Music and Sounds
 * Credits screen
 * Cut-scenes
 * Animated objects
+* Save/Load the game progress

 ### TO-DO

 In order of priority.
-* Save/Load the game progress (on progress...)
 * Documentation
+* Player depth while walk
+* Improve dialogue system
+* 'Hunt' and fix bugs
-* Voices (optional)
+* ~~Voices~~

-Is it ready for a short adventure? **Yes, but...** needs to be documented, probably with unexpected (and funny) bugs and cannot save game progress yet.
+Is it ready for a short adventure? **Yes, but...** needs to be documented...

 ## Author
 * **R.Vañes**